-- The IGF should continue to encourage the integration of gender-related issues within discussions on other Internet and digital policy issues, building on the positive trend observed over the past 4 years.
-The percentage can increase from 41% in 2019 to much more. - One concrete proposal in this regard is for MAG to consider including a question in IGF workshop proposal forms asking session organisers to indicate how they plan to approach the proposed topics from a gender diversity perspective. - Another proposal is for gender report cards to become mandatory for all session organisers, and a careful analysis to be later on conducted on how the question on gender discussions was responded to.
+- The IGF should continue to encourage the integration of gender-related issues within discussions on other Internet and digital policy issues, building on the positive trend observed over the past four years.
+The percentage can increase from 41% in 2019 to much more. - One concrete proposal in this regard is for MAG to consider including a question in IGF workshop proposal forms asking session organisers to indicate whether and how they plan to approach the proposed topics from a gender diversity perspective. - Another proposal is for gender report cards to be more consistenly analysed after each IGF to better understand the degree of integrating gender issues into the discussions.
 This analysis should then serve as input for when a new call for proposals is issued. - While discussions dedicated only to gender issues should still happen, it is important to ensure that these discussions are not only attracting the communities they are referring to.
-IGF sessions on gender issues should actively look for more diverse participants themselves, as a way to avoid echo chambers among members of the same community. - The inclusion of gender in the debates is a two-way responsibility: it has to be encouraged from the top (by the MAG, the IGF Secretariat, etc.), but the community should also be more proactive in requesting more gender-related discussions or more gender mainstreaming, if it feels these are needed. - The IGF intersessional work should promote more discussions and linkages between the Best Practice Forums and Dynamic Coalitions in order to allow for more interdisciplinarity.
+IGF sessions on gender issues should actively look for more diverse participants themselves, as a way to avoid echo chambers among members of the same community. - The inclusion of gender into the debates is a two-way responsibility: it has to be encouraged from the top (by the MAG, the IGF Secretariat, etc.), but the community should also be more proactive in requesting more gender-related discussions or more gender mainstreaming, if it feels these are needed. - The IGF intersessional work should promote more discussions and linkages between the Best Practice Forums and Dynamic Coalitions in order to allow for more interdisciplinarity.